 If the reaction is serious, call your doctor or 9-1-1.
 If the reaction is mild, call your doctor or pharmacist, or call HealthLink BC at 8-1-1 for advice.

 To learn more about what kinds of side effects you might feel, refer to QuitNow’s Quit Medication Guide.

 If you react badly to an NRT product and want to switch to a prescription smoking cessation drug, you will usually have to wait until the next calendar year before PharmaCare will provide coverage.

 PharmaCare may cover the eligible costs of the prescription drug in the same year as the NRT product if your doctor agrees to send a Special Authority request to PharmaCare for the switch.
-Special Authority requests are evaluated on an exceptional case-by-case basis only and depends on how far along each patient is in their course of treatment.
+Special Authority requests are evaluated on an exceptional case-by-case basis only and depend on how far along each patient is in their course of treatment.

 If you react badly to one prescription smoking cessation drug, your doctor can prescribe the other drug.
 Your doctor will need to get permission from the PharmaCare Special Authority program for the switch before PharmaCare will cover the new drug.
 Requests are evaluated on a case-by-case basis.

 If you paid the entire cost of the prescription smoking cessation drug without any PharmaCare contribution:

 If you react badly to a prescription smoking cessation drug and want to switch to an NRT product, you can get the product free of charge if you paid the entire cost of the prescription.

 If PharmaCare paid part or all of the cost of the prescription smoking cessation drug: